nrkno/dotnetskolen/README_EN.md

 ##### Serve static files

-By default, the web application as we have it configured now cannot serve static files (such as `openapi.html` that we just created).
+By default, the web application as we currently have configured it cannot serve static files (such as `openapi.html` that we just created).
 In order to serve static files, we need to add a separate `middleware` to the `middleware pipeline` of our web API that does just that.
 To add this `middleware`, we call `app.UseStaticFiles()` on the `WebApplication` object that we create in the `createWebApplication` function in `Program.fs` of our API project, like this:

 ```f#
 let createWebApplication (builder: WebApplicationBuilder) (getEpgForDate: DateOnly -> Epg) =